lenesk/sokolova.dk/studieprove-online-course.md

 After the course has started, no running enrollment is possible to ensure the homogeneity of the class.

-### Four reasons to take a training course running right up to the exam:
+### Four reasons to take a training course for the exam:

 * you get ready for the exam in a smaller group class (8-10 students);
 * prep curriculum is stretched over 12 sessions for efficient assimilation of material;
 * access to preparing materials;
-* well-structured lessons with a focus on all the aspects of the exam content.
+* well-structured lessons with a focus on all the aspects of the exam content and assessment criteria.

 ### Why choose a once-per-week course?